Cut-list

 for the main body of the box is 3/4 inch MDF (medium density

-fiberboard), since it's cheaper, not warped, full dimension and has no
+fiberboard), since it's cheaper, not warped, full dimension and has

-significant disadvantages as a construction material for these boxes.
+significant disadvantages as a construction material for these

-This model box uses metal tray fittings and hardware as opposed
+This model box uses metal tray fittings and hardware as

 to the all-wood alternative.
 This box will accommodate an